Pauley Pavilion: Significant events

 In 1982, the center court jump circle was replaced.
 It was later autographed by coach John Wooden and several former Bruins' players including Kareem Abdul-Jabbar and Bill Walton.
 It was acquired by a private party and consigned to a sports memorabilia auction where it sold May 1, 2011 for $325,085, the most ever paid for a piece of college basketball memorabilia.

 Almost every year since its inception, the Nickelodeon Kids' Choice Awards were held inside the arena until the renovations in 2011.
 It was replaced by Kids Choice Sports Awards in 2014 and been held since then.

 Following the completion of the renovation, Pauley Pavilion hosted the NCAA women's gymnastics championships on April 19–21, 2013 and the NCAA men's volleyball championships on May 2 & 4, 2013.

 In recent years, the newly renovated Pauley Pavilion has hosted many campus-wide events.
 In 2013, UCLA's annual Spring Sing organized by the Student Alumni Association was held in this arena.
 Bruins from all areas of campus performed on stage and truly exemplified the talent and spirit of the UCLA community.
 The Pediatric Aids Coalition hosts their 26-hour Dance Marathon in Pauley Pavilion as well, which raised $445,019.18 for Pediatric AIDS research in 2014, $446,157.05 in 2015, and $446,253.60 in 2016.

 The court was significantly flooded after a 30-inch water main burst on Sunset Boulevard and water started spewing in on July 29, 2014.

-The arena will host Wrestling and Judo during the 2028 Summer Olympics.

 On May 1–5, 2018, Pauley Pavilion was the host for the 2018 NCAA Men's National Collegiate Volleyball Tournament.
 Long Beach State defeated the Bruins in 5 sets to win its second national title since 1991.

-Both the 2022 Mountain Pacific Sports Federation Volleyball Tournament and the 2022 NCAA Men's National Collegiate Volleyball Tournament will be held at Pauley Pavilion on April 20–23, 2022 and May 1–7, 2022 respectively.
+Both the 2022 Mountain Pacific Sports Federation Volleyball Tournament and the 2022 NCAA Men's National Collegiate Volleyball Tournament were held at Pauley Pavilion on April 20–23, 2022 and May 1–7, 2022 respectively.

+On November 14, 2025, 10,498 fans saw the women's volleyball match between the Bruins and the No. 1 ranked Nebraska Cornhuskers at Pauley Pavilion.